victorschlindwein/victorschlindwein/README.md

 ### Hi there I'm Victor, but you call me Vitao. 👋

-- 🔭 I work as a QA Engineer
+- 🔭 I work as a QA Engineer with focus on test automation
-- 🌱 Studying automated tests with Cypress
+- 🌱 Passion for automated tests.
 - ⚡ Fun fact: NBA Fan 🏀

   <a href="https://github.com/victorschlindwein">